Area Hearing Center

 CONTACT US

-Our Our staff is ready to address your specific hearing disorders, assist in understanding the source of the problem and examine workable solutions to increase hearing clarity and quality of daily living.
+Our staff is ready to address your specific hearing loss, assist in understanding the source of the problem and examine workable solutions to increase hearing clarity and quality of daily living.

 Picture

 AGE RELATED HEARING LOSS ?
-There are several causes of age related hearing loss (presbycusis): changes in the inner ear, middle ear and complex changes in the nerve pathways form the ear to the brain.
-The condition most ofter occurs in both ears effecting them equally.
+There are several causes of age related hearing loss (Presbycusis) changes in the inner ear and complex changes in nerve pathways from the ear to the brain.
+The condition most often occurs in both ears effecting them equally.
 Medical conditions and certain medications can also have an effect.
-Loosing your hearing is not just inconvenient, it is a serious health problem that can have dramatic personal impact.
-Common symptoms of hearing loss can be: embarrassment, fatigue, irritability, stress, tension, depression, negativism, rejection by others, withdrawal from relationships and safety concerns.
+Losing your hearing is not just inconvenient, it is a serious health problem that can have dramatic personal impact.
+Common issues related to hearing loss can be embarrassment, fatigue, irritability, stress, tension, depression, rejection by others, withdrawal from relationships, avoidance of social events and safety concerns.

-TINNITUS - What is the condition and what causes the hearing disorder ?
+TINNITUS - What is the condition and what causes Tinnitus ?

 Tinnitus can be the first sign of hearing loss in aging adults.
 The condition is described as a sensation of ringing, roaring, hissing or buzzing in the ears.
-It has been reported that in recent years approximately 10% of adults 25 mm Americans have experienced tinnitus for varied periods of time.
+It has been reported that in recent years approximately 10% of adults, 25 million Americans, have experienced tinnitus for varied periods of time.

-Tinnitus is a symptom of auditory system disorder, including the inner ear, nerves connecting to the brain and areas of the brain that process sound.
-Causes can be as simple as ear wax blocking the ear canal or from more serious health conditions such as: noise induced trauma, ear and sinus infections, heart disease, Meniere's disease, brain tumor, hormonal changes, thyroid abnormalities and medications.
+Tinnitus is a symptom of an auditory system disorder, including the inner ear, nerves connecting to the brain and areas of the brain that process sound.
+Causes can be as simple as ear wax blocking the ear canal or from more serious health conditions such as: noise induced trauma, ear / sinus infections, heart disease, Meniere's disease, acoustic neuroma, hormonal changes, thyroid abnormalities and medications.